diferma0151/sample_repo/libsvn.md

 This is inconsequential for most TortoiseHg users, the subversion bindings are only required when using 'hg convert' to convert a subversion repository, or using the hgsubversion extension to interact with a subversion server.
 If you do neither of these things, then you can just enjoy the 3MB smaller packages.
 If you do need either of those two features, continue reading.

-Windows builds of the Python 2.7 SWIG bindings for subversion are not easy to come by.
-32-bit builds for relatively recent versions of subversion can be found at http://alagazam.net/.
-64-bit builds are much less common (if you know of any, please add a link here.
-Anyone can edit this page).

 We offer for download the python SWIG bindings that we were previously including in our binary installers, they are available here:

 * https://bitbucket.org/tortoisehg/thg-winbuild/downloads/svn_1.7.5_py27_x86.zip